headlines-toolkit/ht-headlines-repository/README.md

 ## Additional information

 This package is designed to be data source agnostic, allowing you to easily switch between different backend implementations by providing a different `HtHeadlinesClient`.

-For issues and contributions, please refer to the [GitHub repository](https://github.com/Headlines-Toolkit/ht-headlines-client).